Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 1. Mainnet/Testnet selector.
 The information shown is dependent on whether you have selected Mainnet or Testnet.
 2. Search field: search across all relevant blockchain data for specific information, such as a particular account, transaction, block, or baker and see all relevant details associated with that entity.
-3. Site naviation: change between pages to see other information.
+3. Site navigation: change between pages to see other information.
 On a smaller screen, the page selector is available in the hamburger menu |hamburger|.
 4. Time range filter: controls the time range of the data shown.
 5. Total CCD in existence on either Mainnet or Testnet; on Mainnet Total CCD in circulation is also shown.
 6. Blocks added: number of blocks added in the selected time range.